-The School of Computer Science is excited to host a regional qualifier for the International Collegiate Programming Contest on Saturday October 26, 2019.
+The School of Computer Science is excited to host a site for the regional qualifier for the International Collegiate Programming Contest on Sunday October 29, 2023.
 Open to all educational institutions in US and Canadian that are in close proximity.

 Location: McGill University, Trottier Bldg, 3630 Rue University, Montreal, QC H3A 2B3